 In the past, people with diabetes were warned to completely avoid sugar.
 Experts thought that eating sugar would rapidly increase blood glucose, resulting in levels that were too high.
 Some people even thought that eating sugar caused diabetes, an idea that we now know isn’t true.
 Research has shown that the total amount of carbohydrate affects blood glucose levels the most.
 But, the type of carbohydrate (e.g. sugar vs. starch) can also affect blood glucose levels.
 Learn more about the types of carbohydrate and the glycemic index.
 Now experts agree you can eat foods with sugar as long as you work them into your meal plan as you would any other carb-containing food.
 The same guidelines apply to other sweeteners with calories, including brown sugar, honey, and molasses… <read more>

 These associations are way off when it comes to what they are suggesting we should eat.
 When asked about if sugar is an addiction, they would shrug this notion off as if you were crazy.
 But, many people know sugar is an addiction for them.

 What you might be surprised to learn is that there is medical research that supports the fact that sugar is addictive and harmful, but for some reason the American Dietetic Association and the American Diabetes Association and even the World Health Organization all seem to think there is not problem with the amount of sugar we eat.

 Why these organizations haven’t recognized that sugar is a problem is a bit of a mystery, one I hope to unravel.
-Stay tuned and I will show you just how harmful sugar can be and what you can do about it.
+Stay tuned and I will show you just how harmful sugar is and what you can do about it.